elenshahbazyan/Reinforcement-Learning/random-walk/README.md

 - The reward is 0 for all transitions, except reaching state G, which gives a reward of 1.

 - The true value of each non-terminal state is known and used for evaluating learning performance.

+- The goal is to estimate the state-value function 𝑉(𝑠) under a given policy using learning algorithms.

 ### Implementation
 Key Concepts: